Cooper-Frye sampling with short-range repulsion: Application of the method to proton cumulants in heavy-ion collisions

 \section{Application of the method to proton cumulants in heavy-ion collisions}

-To illustrate the newly developed \texttt{FIST sampler} and the corresponding effect of hard-core repulsion we consider here the behavior of (net-)proton cumulants in central collisions of heavy ions at various collision energies.
-The effect of (anti)baryon excluded volume on the cumulants has previously been studied at LHC~\cite{Vovchenko:2020gne} and RHIC-BES~\cite{Vovchenko:2021kxx} energies using different methods, thus, it is instructive to compare these results to the present method.
+To illustrate the newly developed \texttt{FIST sampler} and the corresponding effect of hard-core repulsion, the behavior of (net-)proton cumulants in central collisions of heavy ions at various collision energies is studied.
+The effect of (anti)baryon excluded volume on the cumulants has previously been studied at LHC~\cite{Vovchenko:2020gne} and RHIC-BES~\cite{Vovchenko:2021kxx} energies using different methods, thus, it is instructive to compare these results with the present method.

 It is assumed here that excluded volume repulsion is present for all baryon-baryon and, by symmetry, all antibaryon-antibaryon pairs, as motivated by recent analyses of lattice QCD data on baryon number susceptibilities~\cite{Vovchenko:2017xad,Karthein:2021cmb}.
 This implies $b_{\alpha \beta} = b > 0$ if either $\alpha, \beta \in B$ or $\alpha, \beta \in \bar{B}$, and $b_{\alpha \beta} = 0$ otherwise.
 To be consistent with the earlier studies, the value of the baryon excluded volume parameter is chosen to be $b = 1$~fm$^3$, corresponding to a classical hard-core radius of around $r_c = 0.39$~fm.